codingsoo/conflict-prediction/README.md

 ## Future Work

-- Research about how chatbot talks to people in various ways.
-- Increase the recognition rate of chatbot on human language to make better interaction between users and chatbot.
+- Research about the ways of chatbot that human likes(What behaviors should chatbot have?).
 - Adopt voice recognition technology : Chatbot can recognize the voice input from a user, and chatbot can respond to the voice input with its own voice.